Gender Discrimination, Harassment, Retaliation, and Title IX Policy

 Reporting and Resources Outside NUNM

-Employees of NUNM are mandatory reporters of child abuse and abuse of elders or vulnerable adults.
-There are no exceptions to this policy.
+NUNM employees are mandatory reporters for child abuse, elder abuse, or abuse of vulnerable adults, following both federal laws and Oregon’s strict child protection regulations.
 Mandatory reports should be directed to the Oregon Department of Human Services hotline at 1-855-503-SAFE (7233).
-Any person experiencing or observing an emergency should call 911.

-If an order of protection or a restraining order is filed with a local law office, NUNM encourages the person protected by the order to notify the Office of Safety and Security, Office of Student Life and/or Human Resources, regardless of whether the order is against an NUNM community member.
-This allows NUNM to assist in the enforcement of the order within NUNM property.
+If an order of protection or restraining order is filed with local law enforcement, NUNM encourages notification to the Office of Safety and Security, Office of Student Life, or Human Resources, even if the order involves a non-NUNM community member, allowing NUNM to assist in its enforcement on NUNM property.

 Off-Campus Resources: